 This ordinance is for believers–if you are visiting, and believe and trust in the Lord Jesus alone for your salvation (and are in good standing with your own church), you are very welcome to take communion with us.
 If this does not describe you, you are welcome to stay and observe, but please allow the bread and wine to pass you by, without embarrassment.

 Cards are available at the door for you to leave your name, address and email if you would like us to keep in touch.
-If you have any comments or questions about the service–if anything encouraged, puzzled or concerned (or even offended) you–please feel free to speak to one of the Elders, or contact us by email.
+If you have any comments or questions about the service–if anything encouraged, puzzled or concerned (or even offended) you–please do not hesitate to speak to the Pastor or one of the Elders, or contact us by email.